DilaknaH/ml-auditor/README.md

 streamlit run app.py
 ```

-The app will open in your browser.
+The application will open automatically in your browser.

 ---

-# 📁 Project Structure
+# Project Structure

 ```
 ml-auditor/